ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/line-sensors.md

 * What do you do with your robot when you detect a change?
 * Consistency in data collection is key for calibration
  * Can you automate the calibration process?
- * Can you use the super secret NVS functions to save and restore calibration data?
+ * Can you use the super secret NVS functions to save and restore calibration?